NixOS/moderation/moderation-log.md

+admercs has been suspended on Discourse for two weeks for harassing a sensitive discussion thread.

 tgunnoe has been suspended on all platforms for regularly heating debates on Discourse.

 apcodes has been suspended on all platforms for regularly heating debates on GitHub and Discourse.